CodeSpeak Quick Start: Build a Project From Scratch

 Install uv

-CodeSpeak uses BYOK (Bring Your Own Key).
-Please get an API key at:
+CodeSpeak is BYOK (Bring Your Own Key).
+Get an API key at platform.claude.com/settings/keys.

 Install CodeSpeak